Your guide to doing business in Tanzania

 NSSF (National Social Security Fund) is deductible from employees (10% of gross) with the employer paying the same amount on the employee’s behalf.
 Submissions to the NSSF authority are to be made within one month after the month of deduction.

-Skills Levy: Employer is to pay 5% of the gross on behalf of the employee.
+Skills Levy: Employer is to pay 4% of the gross on behalf of the employee (only for a company with more than five employees).

 When an employee first starts employment with a company, they must be registered with the TRA (Tanzania Revenue Authority) and the pension scheme.